ScienceHackDayIndia/2023/pages/workshops.md

 ## Science Toys and Soldering Workshop

-This workshop will be conducted in two sessions.
+This hands-on workshop will be conducted in two sessions.
+All the material required for the hands-on workshops will be provided to the students.
-### Session I :  Hands-on workshop - making Science Toys from Trash
+### Session I :  Making Science Toys from Trash

    * Maths Blocks (a+b)2  and Binomial Cube (a+b)3
    * Musical Straw